FAMILY TREE NURSERY

 Bringing Tropical Plants Indoors

-Tropical plants large and small can be seen throughout our area on patios and porches alike during our hot and humid summers.
-They thrive and grow throughout the summer months and add an exotic, jungle-like touch to our outdoor spaces.
-With our cold winters and fluctuating spring and autumn weather, tropical plants need to be brought inside until they can flourish in spring again.
-Here are some steps, tips, and tricks from our greenhouse professionals to overwinter your tropical plants successfully so they can live to see another summer.
+Tropical plants, large and small, can be seen throughout our area on patios and porches alike during our hot and humid summers.
+They thrive and grow throughout summer, adding an exotic, jungle-like touch to our outdoor spaces.
+With our cold winters and fluctuating autumn weather, tropical plants must be brought inside until they can flourish again in spring.
+As nighttime temperatures dip into the 50s, that is our cue to start preparing our plants for bringing them indoors.
+Here are some steps, tips, and tricks for overwintering your tropical plants successfully so they can live to see another summer.

 Picture